Boiled Peanuts: Nutrition, Benefits, and Potential Side Effects

 In a 6-month study, participants who ate 35 g of peanuts before two main meals lost an average of 6.7 kg—similar to those on a low-fat diet.
 They also experienced a greater drop in systolic blood pressure, potentially lowering heart disease risk.

-Protein-rich foods like boiled peanuts may also boost metabolism and help control hunger, making it easier to maintain a healthy weight.
+Protein-rich foods like boiled peanuts may help increase satiety and support appetite control, making it easier to maintain a healthy weight.

-Boiled peanuts have a low glycemic index, which means they cause a slow and steady rise in blood sugar levels—beneficial for managing diabetes.
+Boiled peanuts have a low glycemic index, meaning they cause a slower and steadier rise in blood sugar levels than many high-carbohydrate snacks.

-The combination of healthy fats, protein, and fiber in boiled peanuts may help stabilize blood sugar levels.
+Their combination of protein, healthy fats, and fiber also helps slow digestion, which may support healthy blood sugar control.

 6. May Improve Digestive Health